Silk Algae

 Biological Options

 Grass carp will consume silk algae, but it is not a preferred food source.
-Please see the section on this website about grass carp and their use in controlling Aquatic Vegetation for more information.
+Please see the section on this website about grass carp and their use in controlling aquatic vegetation for more information.

 Information on Biological Treatment of Aquatic Vegetation